nasa-gibs/onearth/doc/configuration.md

 * **tms_defs_file**: The location of the Tile Matrix Sets definition XML file
 * **source_gc_uri**: If a reproject endpoint, this is the URI of the source WMTS GetCapabilities endpoint
 * **target_epsg_code**: If a reproject endpoint, this is the target projection that source imagery will be reprojected to
-* **docker_host_name**: Replace matching host names with local Docker host IP 172.17.0.1 so that connections stay local
+* **replace_with_local**: Replace matching host names with local Docker host IP 172.17.0.1 so that connections stay local
 * **gc_service**: Configurations specific only to GetCapabilities Service
   * **config_prefix**: Filename prefix to be used for the Apache config that is generated
   * **internal_endpoint**: Location on disk where all the configuration files for the WMTS layers should be stored